JLaikows/tip-tracker/README.md

 - Create middleware for api for sessions
 - Move "add" api calls from components into store hooks
-- Convert prisma Types to T\* for consistent naming convention
+- <s>Convert prisma Types to T\* for consistent naming convention</s>
 - Add loading animation to all components using async calls
 - introduce "user" hook for logging in and logging out
 - update navbar to seperate component so it updates when logging in and logging out
 - Add password for logging in and out
+- Add edit functions to payouts and clients
+- update User to have home state